nuuuwan/news_lk3_data/README.md

 *2024-01-26 14:19:00* · [`dailymirrorlk`](https://www.dailymirror.lk/caption-story/Kidella-Expo-opens-at-BMICH/110-275777) · `en`

 Once again this year, the Kidella exhibition and trade fair kicked off at Colombo BMICH, providing an excellent opportunity to shop for thousands of essential items for homes.
-The event, taking place from the 26th to the 28th of December, was officially inaugurated by Sriyan Cooray, Chairman of NDB.
+The event, taking place from the 26th to the 28th of December, was officially inaugurated by Sanjaya Perera, Senior Vice President- Personal Banking and Customer Experience.
 Pix by Kithsiri De Mel

 ◼️